 CSAT Preparation Strategy Tips

 Since CSAT is qualifying by nature, learn how to prepare for CSAT UPSC with the strategies listed below:

-Know the syllabus: Since UPSC Prelims serves the first elimination round and the success rate is not more than 3%, it is required to know the syllabus before starting preparation of GS Paper 2(i.e. CSAT).
+- Know the syllabus: Since UPSC Prelims serves the first elimination round.
+The success rate is not more than 3%, it is required to know the syllabus before starting preparation of GS Paper 2(i.e. CSAT).
 Make a schedule according to that so that you won’t skip any portion.

-Identify the weak areas: Solve the previous year question papers (at least 1) first.
-This will help you to know whether you are able to solve the CSAT paper or not.
+- Identify the weak areas: Solve the previous year’s question papers (at least 1) first.
+This will help you to know whether you can solve the CSAT paper or not.
 Also, this will enable you to analyze your weak and strong areas.
-Henceforth proceed with your preparation of CSAT with your weak areas.
+Henceforth proceed with your preparation of CforT with your weak areas.

 For UPSC GS Paper II go through the mathematics book of classes 6 to 10.
-The questions in this section are not very hard but if ignored, will act as a barrier to your CSAT performance.
+The questions in this section are not very hard but will act as a barrier to your CSAT performance if ignored.